andrewcooke/choochoo/dkr/README.md

 create-disk-vol.sh - create an named volume for the disk data. create-pg-vol.sh - create an named volume for the postgres database

+docker-compose-full.yml - config for system with volumes run-full.sh - run system with volumes

-docker-compose.yml - configuration for running the entire system run-both.sh - run the entire system stop-both.sh - stop the entire system (can also use Ctrl-c)
+docker-compose-local.yml - config for system with local files run-local.sh - run system with local files

 Note that when the syetem is stoppped the containers are still stored on disk (`docker container ls -a`).
 They are not nedeed (all state is